 In their active GTP-bound state, Rho family members have the ability to interact with a large variety of so-called effector proteins.
 By changing the subcellular localization of effectors, by altering their enzymatic properties, or by directing the formation of specific effector complexes, members of the Rho family mediate their various effects.

 This Rho GTPase cycle is diagrammed in the figure below.
-External or internal cues promote the release of Rho GTPases from the inhibitory complex (1) which allows them to associate with the plasma membrane (2) where they are activated by GEFs (3) and can signal to effector proteins.
-Then, GAPs inactivate the GTPases by accelerating the intrinsic GTPase activity, leading to the GDP bound form (4).
-Once again, the GDI molecules stabilize the inactive GDP bound form in the cytoplasm, waiting for further instructions (5).
-(Figure and text from Tcherkezian and Lamarche Vane, 2007).
+External or internal cues promote the release of Rho GTPases from the inhibitory complex, which allows them to associate with the plasma membrane, where they are activated by GEFs (1) and can signal to effector proteins (4).
+Then, GAPs inactivate the GTPases by accelerating the intrinsic GTPase activity, leading to the GDP bound form (2).
+Once again, the GDI molecules stabilize the inactive GDP bound form in the cytoplasm, waiting for further instructions (3).
+For review, please refer to Van Aelst and D'Souza-Schorey 1997, Jaffe and Hall 2005, Tcherkezian and Lamarche Vane 2007).